dspitzle/XML_Brute_Old/README.md

 * post_max_size (larger than upload_max_filesize, suggested value 11M)

 ### Select available database formats in config.ini.php
-The config.ini.php file contains a list of output formats (some which may still awaiting development), using standard .ini file syntax:
+The config.ini.php file contains a list of output formats (some which may still awaiting development), using standard .ini file
-add a semicolon in front of one of the options to disable it, remove the semicolon to re-enable it.
-In addition, after enabling your preferred output types, be sure to activate the corresponding PDO libraries in php.ini where appropriate
+syntax:  add a semicolon in front of one of the options to disable it, remove the semicolon to re-enable it.
+In addition, after enabling your preferred output types, be sure to activate the corresponding PDO libraries in php.ini where appropriate.

 ### Storage Subfolder
 When hosting XML_Brute on Windows machines, the `IUSR` user account must be granted write access permission to the `storage` subfolder,